Combinatorial Heegaard Floer homology and nice Heegaard diagrams: The chain complex associated to a nice diagram

 {\bf Case 3: Examination of ${\mathfrak {N}}(m)$.} Once again, we subdivide our study according to the number of moving coordinates.
 By the fact that we have a pair $(D_1, D_2)$ of a rectangle and a bigon, this number is either two or three.
-When it is three, the usual argument dealing with disjoint domains (in the sense of having different moving coordinates, cf. Figure~\ref{f:part}(c) for an example of intersecting interiors) proves evenness for that subcase.
+When it is three, the usual argument dealing with disjoint domains (in the sense of having different moving coordinates, cf. Figure~\ref{f:partuj}(a) for an example of intersecting interiors) proves evenness for that subcase.
 Assuming two moving coordinates, consider the case when $D_1$ is a rectangle and $D_2$ is a bigon.
 (The other case is symmetric, requiring only obvious modifications of the argument.)
 Suppose that $y_i$ is the corner of $D_2$ which moves to $z_i$.
-Start again towards $z_i$, and distingush two cases whether we reach $z_i$ or $x_i$ first.
-In either case we get a portion of an $\alphak$-- or $\betak$--curve which enters the rectangle $D_1$ (or the bigon $D_2$ in the other case), which must eventually leave it, producing a new intersection point $y_i'$, which can be used to conclude the proof in the same manner as in the previous two cases.
+Start moving again towards $z_i$, and distingush two cases whether we reach $z_i$ or $x_i$ first.
+In either case we get a portion of an $\alphak$-- or $\betak$--curve which enters the rectangle $D_1$ (or the bigon $D_2$ in the other case), which must eventually leave it, producing a new intersection point $y_i'$.
+Notice that we get two combinatorially different cases depending on how the arc leaves the bigon; prototypes of the two cases are depicted by Figures~\ref{f:partuj}(b) and (c).
+In the first case the domain $D_1'$ connecting $\x$ and $\y '$ is a bigon, while from $\y '$ to $\z$ the domain $D_2'$ is a rectangle (recall that $D_1$ from $\x$ to $\y$ was a rectangle, while $D_2$ from $\y$ to $\z$ was a bigon).
+In the second case the domain $D_1'$ connecting $\x$ and $\y'$ is still a rectangle, while $D_2'$ from $\y '$ to $\z$ is a bigon.
+Neverthless, the same argument as before shows that there are an even number of pairs in ${\mathfrak {N}}(m)$.

 Putting all three cases together, it follows that $\vert {\mathfrak {N}} _{\x , \z }\vert$ is even, concluding the proof of $\partialaa _{\DD}^2 =0$. \end{proof}

 With the above result at hand, we have \begin{defn} {\whelm Suppose that $\DD$ is a nice multi-pointed Heegaard diagram.
 The \emph{combinatorial Heegaard Floer group} of $\DD$ is the homology group $\HFaa (\DD )=H_* (\CFaa (\DD ) , \partialaa _{\DD })$ of the chain complex $(\CFaa (\DD ), \partialaa _{\DD})$ defined above.} \end{defn}